MathieuBuisson/MathieuBuisson.github.io/_drafts/trigger-octopus-removal-azure.md

 In a *cattle* mindset, we spin up environments only when they are needed and we tear them down as soon as they are not needed anymore.
 Coupled with automation, this provides **speed**, **consistency**, **self-service** and **cost control**.
 Even more so if we leverage cloud resources.

-When spinning up environments in Azure, the provisioning of Octopus deployment targets (including registration of the Octopus tentacle with the server) can be fully automated with ARM templates and the [Tentacle Azure VM extension](https://octopus.com/docs/infrastructure/windows-targets/azure-virtual-machines/via-an-arm-template).
+When spinning up environments in Azure, the provisioning of Octopus deployment targets (including registration of Octopus tentacles with the server) can be fully automated with ARM templates and the [Tentacle Azure VM extension](https://octopus.com/docs/infrastructure/windows-targets/azure-virtual-machines/via-an-arm-template).

 This is nice, but the journey from **pet** environments to **cattle** requires the ability to kill our cattle in a quick and painless way.
 The deletion of resources from Azure is easy to automate but :
 > What about the removal of Octopus deployment targets from the server ?